PaddlePaddle/docs/doc/fluid/api_guides/low_level/program_en.rst

 Program
 ==================

-:code:`Fluid` describes the user's neural network configuration in the form of abstract grammar tree similar to programming language, and the user's description of computation will be written into a Program.
-Program in Fluid replaces the concept of model in traditional framework.
-It can describe any complex model by supporting three execution structures: sequential execution, conditional selection and loop execution.
-Writing :code:`Program` is very close to writing a general program.
-If you have some programming experience, you will naturally transfer your knowledge.
+:code:`Fluid` describes neural network configuration in the form of abstract grammar tree similar to that of a programming language, and the user's description of computation will be written into a Program.
+Program in Fluid replaces the concept of models in traditional frameworks.
+It can describe any complex model through three execution structures: sequential execution, conditional selection and loop execution.
+Writing :code:`Program` is very close to writing a common program.
+If you have tried programming before, you will naturally apply your expertise to it.

 In brief：